instacart/jardin-archived/README.rst

                 }
             's3': {
                 'bucket_name': <bucket name>
-                'path': <path> # subfolder path where all cached files will be placed
+                'path': <path> # subfolder path where all cached files will be placed, 'delete_expired_files': False # default is False

             }
         },